r0d3r1ch25/online_learning/pipelines/model_service/README.md

 # Model Service

-Online machine learning service with multiple regression models for real-time training and prediction.
+Online machine learning service with multiple regression models for real-time training and prediction using River.

 ## Overview